allaccountstaken/automl_v_hyperdrive/README.md

 # Early Warning Financial Distress Classification System

 In normal, non-stressed environment, it is very hard to predict bank's failure as it is a very rare event equivalent of anomaly detection; for more information please visit https://www.bankrate.com/banking/list-of-failed-banks/.
-There was a significant increase in the number of failed banks in 2009 what produced enough data for effective classification (https://money.cnn.com/2009/01/09/news/classic.tarp.fortune/index.htm?postversion=2009010916).
+There was a significant increase in the number of failed banks in 2009 what produced enough data for effective classification.
 Notwithstanding the spike in failures, it was still necessary to create comparable risk profiles.
 Below are annual counts of regulated banks, healthy in blue and failed in red.

 ![](https://github.com/allaccountstaken/automl_v_hyperdrive/blob/main/plots/all_banks.png)